Websites and dynamic portals are synonymous with business, whether you’re a B2B or B2C, national or global organization.

 Users, more than ever before, want to do more and better through your channels.
 In other words, static and non-actionable content served through CMS doesn’t satisfy the audience’s desire to accomplish something with little to no effort.
 Many static websites rely on closing purchases via customer support or call centers, which adds an extra step to revenue.

 The reverse is true with dynamic portals.
-They’re action-oriented, meaning they not only address customers’ pain points but also tell and guide the user towards their goals, even providing functionality and tools that help them to achieve them.
+They’re action-oriented, meaning they not only address customers’ pain points but also tell and guide the user toward their goals, even providing functionality and tools to help them achieve them.
 Digital portals are multimedia-rich and designed to drive the visitor toward the desired action.

 5. Simple vs. Dynamic Information Architecture

 Finally, static websites have a simple Information Architecture, whereas dynamic portals feature a dynamic Information Architecture that enables content targeting.

 Simple Information Architecture focuses only on the “editorial” side of content.
 How to manage, order, and display a stream of content.

 A dynamic Information Architecture is nothing like a traditional CMS.
 Portals built with a dynamic IA deliver content based on what a user is doing on the site or who the user is.
 If you have a website with numerous resources and a lot of content, you need an effective Information Architecture that is deeply ingrained in the understanding of users’ needs and prioritizes their satisfaction.
 The same applies to digital ecosystems that are planning to scale—like managing multiple sites, portals, and mobile apps—or using a Digital Experience Platform with a headless approach.

 This approach not only helps you to manage and present your content better but also facilitates navigation, findability, contextual relationships, governance, and even automation.